Mickey Mouse March: Covers

 Julie London covered the song on her 1967 album, Nice Girls Don't Stay for Breakfast.
 Elvis Presley performed a bit of the song during his May 2, 1975 concert in Atlanta, Georgia.
 A concert recording of the show was made available on the Follow That Dream Collectors' label release, Southbound - Tampa / Atlanta '75.
 Mannheim Steamroller covered the song as the final track on the album, Mannheim Steamroller Meets the Mouse (1999).
 In 2000, a eurobeat version of the song was released on the Japan-only Eurobeat Disney, recorded by Domino and Dave Rodgers.
 Andrew W.K. also covered the song, on the Japanese-only release of the album Mosh Pit On Disney (2004).
 In 2017, D-Metal Stars created a Heavy Metal cover of the song on the album "Metal Disney" featuring Mike Vescera and Rudy Sarzo.
-The song is sung by U.S. soldiers in the final scenes of Stanley Kubrick's film Full Metal Jacket (1987).
+The song is sung by U.S. Marines in the final scenes of Stanley Kubrick's film Full Metal Jacket (1987).